 The first step is to think about what separates you from your competitors?
 How can you stand out in a crowded fitness industry?
 What makes you or your product different?
 Then build your positioning around this.
 We sometimes find it useful to use the following framework…

 We offer [INSERT PRODUCT OR SERVICE] for [INSERT IDEAL CLIENT] that unlike [INSERT COMPETITOR OR ALTERNATIVE SUBSTITUTE] is [INSERT POINT OF DIFFERENCE].

 Here are a few practical examples of positioning statements…

 - I offer personal training for busy mums and dads that unlike most other PT packages is designed to fit in with family life.

 - We offer wearable fitness trackers for health-conscious millennials that unlike GPS watches are super-stylish and come in custom colour options.

-- We offer yoga classes for men of all ages that unlike traditional yoga classes are specifically designed to cater for the male physique and training preferences.
+- We offer yoga classes for men of all ages that unlike traditional yoga classes are specifically designed to cater to the male physique and training preferences.